John Henry Beeker

 Ray married Elía Gerovera Sanchez, daughter of Miguel Sánchez and Maria, on 22 Sep 1945 in Oficina, , Chih., MEX.
 (Elía Gerovera Sanchez was born about 1927.)

-Ray next married Velma Faye Badger, daughter of George William Badger and Myrtle Gould, on 17 Jul 1948 in Honolulu, Honolulu, HI.1 2 (Velma Faye Badger was born on 16 May 1916 in Wichita, Sedgwick, KS,7 died on 13 Aug 2005 in San Bernardino, San Bernardino, CA 7 and was buried in Riverside: Riverside National Cemetery, Riverside, CA, USA 7.)
+Ray next married Velma Faye Badger, daughter of George William Badger and Myrtle Gould, on 17 Jul 1948 in Honolulu, Honolulu, HI.1 2 (Velma Faye Badger was born on 16 May 1916 in Wichita, Sedgwick, KS,7 died on 13 Aug 2005 in San Bernardino, San Bernardino, CA 7 and was buried in Riverside: Riverside National Cemetery, Riverside, CA 7.)

 Sources